 You can disable the colored background or configure colors for other groups of files.
 For more information, refer to Scopes and file colors.

-Some files in the Project tool window might be written in different colors, for example, in brown or olive.
+Some files in the Project tool window might be displayed in different colors, for example, in brown or olive.
 These colors reflect file statuses in your VCS: the brown color is used for new files that are not yet added to the VCS, olive is used for ignored files, and so on.
 For more information, refer to File Status Highlights.

 File type icons

 Each file format in IntelliJ IDEA has a dedicated icon.
-In the Project tool window (Alt+1), these icons help you quickly identify with what kind of files you are working with.
+In the Project tool window (Alt+1 ), these icons help you quickly identify with what kind of files you are working with.
 To view the list of file types recognized by IntelliJ IDEA and their icons, in the Settings/Preferences dialog Ctrl+Alt+S, go to .

 If a file in your project is marked with the icon, it indicates that IntelliJ IDEA can't recognize it.
 In this case, you can register and configure a new file type.